Last updated on

 Table of Contents

-Who can resist bread fresh from the oven?
-Flaky, soft, buttery dinner rolls are the perfect companion to any main dish.
-This basic dinner roll recipe can be made in just over an hour, which makes it easy enough for busy weeknights and helpful on holidays when you’re rushing to get everything done.
+This basic dinner roll recipe can be made in just over an hour, which makes it easy enough for any family dinner or holiday meal, even when you’re rushing to get everything else done.

 Fluffy dinner rolls that practically melt in your mouth are likely to outshine any main dish.
 They will be awfully delicious whether you pair them with Crockpot Beef Stew or Creamy Chicken and Asparagus.